Exygy/minimongoid/README.md

 Mongoid inspired model architecture for your Meteor apps.

 ## CoffeeScript

-First things first -- it is highly encouraged to use [CoffeeScript](http://coffeescript.org/) with minimongoid.
-Even if your entire app is written in JavaScript, and only your models are written in CS, that would suit you just fine.
-You can use the convertor on the CS homepage if you'd like to see the resulting JS output.
+First things first -- it is highly encouraged to use [CoffeeScript](http://coffeescript.org/) with minimongoid, simply because the class inheritance syntax in CoffeeScript is much cleaner and easier to use.
+Even if your entire app is written in JavaScript, and only your models are written in CS, that would suit you just fine (the example project is done this way).
+You can use the converter on the CS homepage if you'd like to see the resulting JS output.

 # Usage
 Like most things in life, it's always easier to demonstrate by example.
 You can find a working example project in the /example directory.
 The below comes from the /lib/models.coffee file in that project.
 Note that it's probably a good idea to stick models somewhere like /lib so they get loaded first -- and yes, you can use these same models on both client and server!

     class @Recipe extends Minimongoid
       # indicate which collection to use